vmware-archive/kubeless/docs/quick-start.md

 * `hello`: This is the name of the function we want to deploy.
 * `--runtime python2.7`: This is the runtime we want to use to run our function.
 Available runtimes can be found executing `kubeless get-server-config`.
 * `--from-file test.py`: This is the file containing the function code.
 It is supported to specify a zip file as far as it doesn't exceed the maximum size for an etcd entry (1 MB).
-* `--handler test.foobar`: This specifies the file and the exposed function that will be used when receiving requests.
-In this example we are using the function `foobar` from the file `test.py`.
+* `--handler test.hello`: This specifies the file and the exposed function that will be used when receiving requests.
+In this example we are using the function `hello` from the file `test.py`.

 You can find the rest of options available when deploying a function executing `kubeless function deploy --help`